jrwieland/TaraniTunes-v4.x/README.md

 ---------------

 ## TaraniTunes v4.4  (Widget for Edge Color Radios)

 Key Enhancements
 * Updated the Screen Preview to what I use.
-* Added Edge Logo used in the Widget Preview.
+* Added EdgeTX Logo used in the Widget Preview.
 * Dark theme and background added (JW_Dark) with Carbon background.
 * Repaired music skipping over the last playlist.
-* Codes added for Edge TX versions 2.8 through 2.10 for compatibility.
+* Special Function Switch numbers added for Edge TX versions 2.8 through 2.10 for compatibility.
 * Changed the hard coded (number) for background music to a Special Function Constant Variable.

 Previous Enhancements